-If you are currently paying for your energy via a Pre-Payment Meter or Card, then you could make a substantial saving by switching to a monthly direct debit tariff.
-If you are currently claiming Universal Credit this can be set up in line with your monthly payment.
+Paying for your energy via a Pre-Payment Meter or Card?
+Then you could make a substantial saving by switching to a monthly direct debit tariff.
+Always enquire with your current energy provider if you could save by switching to a direct debit tariff and if this is a manageable payment option for you.
+This can be set up for a date that suits you, for example if you are claiming Universal Credit this can be set up in line with your monthly payment.

-Before you look to switch, always check if your current contract has an exit fee.
+If you are strongly considering an energy switch, before you look to switch, always check if your current contract has an exit fee by looking at your bill or online account.
 You could be charged if you leave a supplier before your fixed tariff contract ends.
-This is called an exit fee.
-Check your bill or online account to see if you have an exit fee.

 Discounts on your bills